 Once your packages are built, it’s time to think about pricing.
 Your prices should be competitive, meaning that they’re similar to the “going rate” or the standard price in your area.
 Pricing competitively benefits both you and the rest of your local community.

 Research other pet groomers with packages similar to yours and compare their prices to find the average rate in your area.

 Pet groomers charging the “going rate” in your area might have been working professionally for many years.
 You want to charge a price that gives your skills credit, but acknowledges your level of experience.

 There’s no shame in being a beginner, but you’ll also lose clients if you charge the same price as the seasoned professionals even though you’re not quite on their level in terms of skill.
-You might charge just below the going rate when you’re first starting out, or just above the rate if you’re very experienced and in demand.
+You might charge just below the going rate when you’re first starting out.
+Then, you can raise your dog grooming service prices above the average rate if you’re very experienced and in demand.

 Step 5: Stick to your guns

 Once you’ve established your pricing, have confidence in the value of your packages!
 Offering the occasional discount or the option to bundle packages can be a great marketing tool, but don’t haggle or bargain.
 Your price is your price, and that’s that!

 If people learn that your price can be knocked down with a little persuasion, you might find many clients trying to short-change you and you won’t be making what you’re worth as a result.
 Respectfully decline bargaining attempts, restate your price, and remain confident in what your skills are worth.

 There’s no one-package-fits-all, but you can have fun with it!
 Think about what kind of packages you’d most like to purchase if you were the client, and combine your skills to offer a really great service.
 Stick close to the going rate, respect your local industry, and respect yourself as a professional!